ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/monday/installing_software.md

 **2\.** Now lets add the new bin directory to our PATH in a \.bash_profile file

-using your favorite text editor, _nano_ is simple, add the line
+using your favorite text editor (e.g. using the 'nano' editor, type 'nano ~.bash_profile' to open nano and immediately edit .bash_profile in your home directory) add the line

 	export PATH=~/mca_example/bin:$PATH

-to a file named \.bash_profile [node the leading \. as its a 'hidden' file].
-Then on the command line, so that we don't have to first log out then log back in.
+to a file named \.bash_profile [node the leading \. as its a 'hidden' file], which may or may not already exist in your home.
+Then save and exit (e.g. using 'nano', type <control-O> to save, then <control-X> to exit).
+Then on the command line, execute the commands in your .bash_profile file (which normally only get executed when you log in).

 	source ~/.bash_profile